 In the opening of the film, the Power Stone is revealed to already been obtained by Thanos.
-After slaying half of the Asgardians on the Statesman and Thor, Thanos demands Loki to hand over the Tesseract containing the Space Stone or he will kill Thor.
+After slaying half of the Asgardians on the Statesman, Thanos demands Loki to hand over the Tesseract containing the Space Stone or he will kill Thor.
 When Loki refuses, Thanos uses the Power Gem on Thor, torturing him, forcing Loki to hand over the Cube.
 After killing Loki for trying to double cross him, Thanos uses the Power Stone to make the Statesman collaspe, leaving Thor to die.
 He later uses the Stone's power against the heroes on Titan, notably using it to break Doctor Strange's Mirror Dimension, to crush Titan's moon, and deflect attacks from Iron Man's suit.

 - The Power Gem is featured in Marvel Super Heroes: War of the Gems.

 - The Power Gem is featured as a power up in Marvel Super Heroes.